junha6316/photo-grouper/.github/README-ACTIONS.md

 After successful build, these files are uploaded to R2:

-- `photo-grouper-macos.dmg` (or `photo-grouper-macos.dmg.gz` if compressed)
+- `photo-grouper-macos.dmg`
-- `photo-grouper-windows.exe` (or `photo-grouper-windows.exe.gz` if compressed)
+- `photo-grouper-windows.exe`
-- `photo-grouper-linux.AppImage` (or `photo-grouper-linux.AppImage.gz` if compressed)
+- `photo-grouper-linux.AppImage`

-**File Size Handling**: Files larger than 300MB are automatically compressed with gzip before upload to comply with Wrangler's file size limits.
-The web download service automatically detects and serves both compressed and uncompressed files.
+These match the expected file names in the web download page.

 ## 🔧 Customization